vitoliveiras/nextjs-dashboard/README.md

 ## Chapter 11: Adding Search and Pagination

-Inside */dashboard/invoices/page.tsx* some componenets will be added, such as:
+Inside */dashboard/invoices/page.tsx* some components will be added, such as:
 1. Search: allows users to search for specific invoices;
 2. Pagination: allows users to navigate between pages of invoices;
 3. Table: displays the invoices.